d-solis/projects/README.md

-# Welcome to Projects a space where I upload things that I'm working on!
+# Welcome to Projects, a website where I upload things that I'm working on!